 You can increase your chances of becoming pregnant if you time intercourse for the day of ovulation (when your body releases an egg) or the days before.

-Ovulation tests detect the surge of a hormone called LH (luteinising hormone) which peaks 24 – 36 hours prior to ovulation.
+Ovulation tests detect the surge of a hormone called LH (luteinizing hormone), which peaks 24 – 36 hours prior to ovulation.
 Using an ovulation test as soon as you start trying to conceive will help you understand your menstrual cycle and quickly identify any cycle length irregularities.
 While an ovulation test may not be able to remove your stress completely, it can give you confidence that you are maximizing your chances of getting pregnant.

 If after three monthly cycles you have not detected ovulation (peak fertility), we would advise you to see your doctor.